input-output-hk/marlowe-cardano/marlowe-runtime/doc/tutorial.md

 cd marlowe-cardano/marlowe-runtime/doc/
 ```

-This should result in a new shell being opened, with a prompt starting with `[nix develop:`.
+This should result in a new shell being opened, with a prompt starting with `[marlowe-cardano:`.
 To run this tutorial, simply copy and paste the commands in each cell of this notebook into the terminal containing the Nix shell.

 ## The ACTUS Principal at Maturity (PAM) Contract